 On top of these challenges, customers who are victims of identity theft will realize that their data is not safe.
 This can lead to reputational loss and a lack of trust in the company.

-In today’s regulated world, businesses can no longer afford to operate without a secure customer onboarding solution that is smart enough to prevent synthetic identity thefts.
+In today’s regulated world, businesses can no longer afford to operate without a secure customer onboarding solution that is smart enough to prevent synthetic identity theft.
 This is exactly where Klippa comes into play.

 With Klippa’s automated Identity Verification solution, you can make sure that your customer onboarding process is robust and secure.
 Our software uses OCR technology to extract data from identity documents, and AI to classify and verify data, detect document forgery, and analyze the facial biometrics of a person.